Coveros-Archive/vagrant-docker-stpcon2017/www-db/cookbooks/mariadb/README.md

   <tr>
     <td><tt>['mariadb']['use_default_repository']</tt></td>
     <td>Boolean</td>
-    <td>Wether to install MariaDB default repository or not.
+    <td>Whether to install MariaDB default repository or not.
 If you don't have a local repo containing packages, put it to true</td>
     <td><tt>false</tt></td>
   </tr>
   <tr>